Approve- Brett Crossman

 With the growing obesity rates in America, airlines should start investing in less cramped, larger seating for passengers of all sizes.
 Economy seats have been reduced in seat width and legroom to maximize passenger capacity over the last few decades.

-Southwest, among other airlines, needs to change its policies in order for its customers to feel comfortable during the duration of their flight.
-Overly tall people aren’t required to purchase extra seating.
-No matter the size, they are paying customers, too.
+Southwest, among other airlines, needs to change its policies in order for its customers to feel comfortable during the duration of their flight, mentally and physically, without imposing financial stress or making customers feel mortification for their needs.

 An analysis of the U.S. Department of Transportation data shows the average itinerary airfare for the fourth quarter of 2023 was $385 for a round-trip domestic flight.
 As flight prices are constantly changing, plus-sized passengers search for cheaper flights.
 The financial burden of purchasing two seats is forcing some passengers to avoid flying at all costs.